fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 X-Ray is the service that allows debugging on distributed services, which would be hard to perform since many actors are at play.
 Once enabled, we will get a full picture of each services in the application, their performance and if they are failing.
-We cna inspect dependencies in microservices, review request behavior, find errors and exceptions, if we are meeting our SLA (Service Level Agreement).
+We can inspect dependencies in microservices, review request behavior, find errors and exceptions, if we are meeting our SLA (Service Level Agreement).
 In short, we are doing distributed tracing of our application on the cloud.

 ## CodeGuru